 Venezuela is struggling with the worst crisis in decades, a harsh reality for the President's party in the lead up to the elections.
 Many Venezuelans, faced with chronic shortages and triple-digit inflation, wonder how their country, an OPEC member with more oil than Saudi Arabia, has made them feel so poor.

 In general, the national economy has followed a path reminiscent of its performance during the 1980's oil glut, however, based on a number of indicators, the current situation looks worse.
-As Jose Manuel Puente, an economist at Caracas' Institute of Advanced Studies in Administration, said, Venezuela has "performance so negative it's comparable to a country at war during a time of peace."
+As Jose Manuel Puente, an economist at Caracas' Institute of Advanced Studies in Administration, said, Venezuela has "performance so negative it's comparable to a country at war during a time of peace," an observation born out in the visualizations provided below.

 In today's Viz of the Day Knoema presents overview of Venezuela's economic situation based on the most recent available estimates and projections by leading international institutions such as International Monetary Fund, World Bank, World Trade Organisation, International Energy Agency and others.